 At the end of the visit, there’s a room with computers with a database of all the people who left Europe from Ballinstadt from 1850 to 1934.
 You can find the names of your ancestors.
 For your information, Woody Allen and Steven Spielberg’s ancestors passed through Ballinstadt.
 There’s also a cheap restaurant there, just like the cafeteria at the time.
 This visits complements the visit to Ellis Island in NYC.
 Ballinstadt is smaller but it’s still very interesting.

 I really liked my visit to Ballinstadt in Hamburg and I strongly encourage you to visit this museum, especially if you’ve been to Ellis Islans in New York City!
 Here are some tips now!
+By the way, if you’re spending some time in Germany, check out my Germany travel tips article!

 How to get to Ballinstadt